10 Things You Might Not Know About Being a Spiritual Director in Aotearoa, New Zealand

 9. There is a growing interest in spiritual direction among people from evangelical/Pentecostal faith backgrounds.

 We notice more people being drawn into the contemplative ministry of spiritual direction from charismatic, evangelical and Pentecostal church circles.
 This trend can be accounted for in part by what we call the “Sensible Shoes Phenomenon”!
-The Sensible Shoes series is a collection of novels written by American spiritual director, Sharon Garlough-Brown, which follow the the lives and faith journeys of four women as they attend a retreat and embrace contemplative practices for the first time in amongst the complexities and hopes of their ordinary lives.
+The Sensible Shoes series is a collection of novels written by American spiritual director, Sharon Garlough-Brown, which follow the lives and faith journeys of four women as they attend a retreat and embrace contemplative practices for the first time in amongst the complexities and hopes of their ordinary lives.
 The books have been popular in New Zealand, and after reading them a number of people have sought out a spiritual director, and some have felt drawn into the ministry of spiritual direction themselves.

 10. Not all spiritual directors offer formal spiritual direction.